 Industry Analysis & Industry Trends

 A dramatic health kick has transformed the Fast Food Services industry over the past five years.
-While revenue is forecast to rise by an annualised 0.7% over the five years through 2014-15, this is largely due to negative returns in 2010-11 and 2011-12.
-Industry demand has received some support from increased consumer awareness about the nutritional content of fast food and a conscious effort by consumers to choose healthier options.
-Industry operators have responded with the introduction of a range of healthier, premium choices with lower fat, sugar and salt levels.
+While revenue is forecast to rise by an annualised 0.7% over the five years through 2014-15, this weak growth is largely due to poor performance in 2010-11 and 2011-12.
+Industry demand has been affected by increased consumer awareness about the nutritional content of fast food and a conscious effort by consumers to choose healthier options.
+Industry operators have responded with the introduction of a range of healthier, premium choices with less fat, sugar and salt.
 This change in consumer preferences has also led to an influx of new operators offering higher quality fast-food options.
-Industry revenue is forecast to post solid growth over 2014-15, rising by 2.7% to total $15.6... purchase to read more
+Industry revenue is forecast to post solid growth over 2014-15, rising by 2.7% to total $15.6 billion... purchase to read more